Roehampton: Transport

 Roehampton is served by bus route 170 (to Victoria), 265 (to Putney and Tolworth), 419 (to Richmond), 493 (to Richmond and Tooting), 430 (to South Kensington), 85 (to Putney and Kingston) and 969 (to Whitton, 1 trip on Tuesday and Friday Only).

 Barnes and Putney are the nearest railway stations.
 Roehampton University has campaigned to have nearby Barnes station renamed Barnes & Roehampton, as the station is situated between the two areas.

 Depiction in fiction, film and television

 Roehampton is an important location in H. G. Wells' novel The Sleeper Awakes.
 Roehampton, along with five other locations in London, including Wimbledon Park, Norwood, Blackheath and Shooter's Hill, form a series of rudimentary airports known as "Flying Stages".
 The Flying Stage at Roehampton is the scene for a major battle in the plot.

 The Alton Estate has featured as a film and television location.
 Fahrenheit 451 (1966) used some of the estate as its backdrop for a bleak dystopian society of the future.
 Thames Television's film division Euston Films used the Danebury Avenue area of the estate to film the opening scenes of Sweeney 2 (1978), the sequel to the film Sweeney!
 (1977).

-Busted also filmed parts of their music video for "Thats What I Go To School For" on Danebury Avenue with the Alton Estate in the background.
+The band Busted also filmed parts of its music video for "Thats What I Go To School For" on Danebury Avenue, Roehampton, with the Alton Estate in the background.